MinaProtocol/mina/rfcs/0027-wallet-internationalization.md

 ---

-Integrate an internationalization library into the Coda wallet for multi-language support.
+Integrate an internationalization library into the Mina wallet for multi-language support.

 ## Motivation

 ---

-The Coda wallet currently has only English text, making it more difficult for non-English speaking developers and users to easily contribute and use.
+The Mina wallet currently has only English text, making it more difficult for non-English speaking developers and users to easily contribute and use.

 The wallet should support multiple languages to reach a wide-ranging audience.